e-cidade/site/source/_categorias/ola-mundo.md

 ---
 extends: _layouts.category
-title: Feature
+title: Olá mundo
-description: All posts that are about new features.
+description: Todos os posts de olá mundo
 ---

 These posts are about new features provided to you in the Jigsaw blog starter template.